What is acoustic neuroma? (Vestibular schwannoma)

 Aucous neuroma dangers and late effects?

 Because the tumor grows very slowly and does not metastasize, the prognosis is usually good.
 However, the course also depends on the position and size of the tumor.
 Small growths do not always require therapy.
 Larger growths heal after surgery and there are no recurrences.
 Only if the tumor in the skull could not be removed completely, the tumor may recur.
-Often, however, the tumor remains undetected for years because it does not cause any symptoms.
+However, the tumor often remains undetected for years because it does not cause any symptoms.